Liberation War Museum: Activities

 The museum is involved in a number of outreach and reachout programs.
-These includes programs working with schools to educate the youth about the Liberation War as well as regular conferences and seminars within the museum premises.
+These include programs working with schools to educate the youth about the Liberation War as well as regular conferences and seminars within the museum premises.

 The museum also supported for varied art and cultural events.
 Commissioned artworks and collaborated artist art projects.

-Under the patronage of the museum, it had several art exhibitions including a Photographic exhibition on the "Liberation War : Towards 25th Anniversary" held at ‘ La Galerie' in Dhaka[March, 1995], published a Photographic album containing 100 historic photographs portraying the Liberation struggle of Bangali people from the beginning (British Period) ending with the establishment of Bangladesh.
+Under the patronage of the museum, it had several art exhibitions including a Photographic exhibition on the "Liberation War : Towards 25th Anniversary" held at ‘ La Galerie' in Dhaka [March, 1995], published a Photographic album containing 100 historic photographs portraying the Liberation struggle of Bangali people from the beginning (British Period) ending with the establishment of Bangladesh.
 The format of this album was such that it could be mounted anywhere for an exhibition [December, 1994], commissioned and collaborated (along with EMK center Dhaka) the war related art project of artist Firoz Mahmud's Sucker wfp21 project [March, 2016] among many others.

 International links

-In 2006 the museum was fitted with modern audiovisual and exhibition equipment as a donation from the Japanese government to help preserve the culture and heritage of Bangladesh's independence movement.
+In 2006, the museum was fitted with modern audiovisual and exhibition equipment as a donation from the Japanese government to help preserve the culture and heritage of Bangladesh's independence movement.
 The museum is an institutional member of the American Alliance of Museums.
 It is also a founder member of the International Coalition of Historic Site Museums of Conscience.

-Board of Trustees
+Board of trustees

-The eight person board of trustees of the museum include: Aly Zaker, Asaduzzaman Noor, Sara Zaker, Dr. Sarwar Ali, Mofidul Hoque, Ziauddin Tariq Ali, Rabiul Hussain and H. Akku Chowdhury.
+The eight person board of trustees of the museum include: Aly Zaker, Asaduzzaman Noor, Sara Zaker, Sarwar Ali, Mofidul Hoque, Ziauddin Tariq Ali, Rabiul Hussain and H. Akku Chowdhury.

+Criticism

+The museum has been accused of censorship and downplaying the persecution of Biharis.

+In 2020, the museum removed books on US documents related to the 1971.

+The museum also terms massacres against Biharis as "isolated incidents," and "not a systematic genocide."